 Near and Middle East

 Gaza and West Bank, Iraq, Iran, Jordan, Lebanon, Syria, Yemen

 Albania, Armenia, Azerbaijan, Belarus, Bosnia-Herzegovina, Georgia, Kosovo, Kyrgyzstan, Macedonia, Moldavia, Montenegro, Uzbekistan., Serbia, Tajikistan, Turkmenistan, Turkey, Ukraine, Kazakhstan

-To promote the distribution of the selected films, producers, distributors, cinema programmers and film critics are invited to attend the Festival.
+To promote the distribution of the selected films filmmakers, producers, distributors, cinema programmers and film critics are invited to attend the Festival.

-The 33rd Fribourg International Film Festival will take place from the 15 – 23 March 2019.
+The 35th Fribourg International Film Festival will take place from the 16th to 26th July 2021.